 We use AEBITDA and AEBITDA Margin to monitor and evaluate the performance of our business operations, facilitate internal comparisons of our operating performance, and to analyze and evaluate decisions regarding future budgets and initiatives.
 We believe that both measures are useful because they provide investors with information regarding our operating performance that is used by our management in its reporting and planning processes.
 Adjusted EBITDA and Adjusted EBITDA Margin as calculated herein may not be comparable to similarly titled measures and disclosures reported by other companies.

-The following table sets forth the reconciliation of AEBITDA and AEBITDA Margin to net (loss) income and net (loss) income margin, the most directly comparable GAAP measure (in thousands, except percentages).
+The following table sets forth the reconciliation of AEBITDA and AEBITDA Margin to net income (loss) and net income (loss) margin, the most directly comparable GAAP measure (in thousands, except percentages).